DIY Plans to Build a Rolling Trash Bin

 Cut the pieces for the drawer box and the trash bin.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer box and trash bin as shown using glue and 1-1/4” pocket hole screws.
 Install the drawer slides for the drawer according to the manufacturer’s installation instructions, locating them ¾” back from the front edge of the sides.

 The drawer slides for the trash bin will be installed in the middle of the side between the middle and lower front stretchers.
 The corresponding pieces will be installed on the trash bin in the middle of the sides so that there is at least 1/4″ clearance between the bottom of the bin and the bottom of the cabinet.
-For an easy tutorial on installing drawer slides, click here.
+Take a look at this tutorial on installing drawer slides.
 Make any necessary adjustments.

 Cut the pieces for the drawer front.
 Mark the position for the drawer pulls and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+This easy tutorial on installing drawer fronts will be helpful.

 Cut the pieces for the trash bin front.
 Drill pocket holes in each end of the shorter pieces (the rails).
 Assemble the frame as shown using glue and 1-1/4″ pocket hole screws.